 Sofia Airport District has located 10 km from the city center.
 Although on the outskirts of Sofia, this is one of the busiest areas, with thousands of people passing by every day.
 One of the most important connections in Sofia is between the airport and the center.

-- Best Mid-Range Hotel: Ibis Sofia Airport Hotel – Park & Fly offers free airport shuttle and free parking.
+Best Mid-Range Hotel: Ibis Sofia Airport Hotel – Park & Fly offers a free airport shuttle and free parking.
 A restaurant with garden views is available.
 Free WiFi access is provided throughout.
-A bus stop is 1-minute walk away, while Airport Sofia Metro Station is 800 m from the hotel.
+A bus stop is a 1-minute walk away, while Airport Sofia Metro Station is 800 m from the hotel.

-Zhenski Pazar is located in the central part of the city near to Lion’s Bridge.
+Zhenski Pazar is located in the central part of the city near Lion’s Bridge.
 The name of the district comes from the largest and oldest open-air market in Sofia, founded almost 2 centuries ago.

 The place is very communicative due to the high traffic of people every day.
 Here you can find a wide variety of places to eat, especially fast food.
-The street food tourists can try here the most delicious Bulgarian kebabs.
+The street food tourists can try here is the most delicious Bulgarian kebabs.

 If you are looking for places to stay it is here full of small hotels at reasonable prices as well as hostels.
 The district is suitable for solo travelers, street food/foodie, backpackers, and budget travelers.